jasonc/linux-sysadmin-interview-questions/README.md

 * How can you limit process memory usage?
 * What is bash quick substitution/caret replace(^x^y)?
 * Do you know of any alternative shells?
 If so, have you used any?
-* What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?
+* What is a tarpipe (or, how would you go about copying everything, including hard links and special files, from one server to another)?
 * How can you tell if the httpd package was already installed?
 * How can you list the contents of a package?
 * How can you determine which package is better: openssh-server-5.3p1-118.1.el6_8.x86_64 or openssh-server-6.6p1-1.el6.x86_64 ?